SyBridge Technologies Completes Acquisition Of X-Cell Tool And Mold, Inc.

 The acquisition of X-Cell expands SyBridge's tooling capabilities to include highly complex precision tooling solutions necessary for the medical industry.
 As a part of SyBridge, X-Cell will be able to leverage design, engineering, supply chain and production capabilities to better serve and grow with its customers.

-"X-Cell is a strong beginning to SyBridge building a leading franchise in the medial tooling industry," said Tony Nardone, CEO of SyBridge.
+"X-Cell is a strong beginning to SyBridge building a leading franchise in the medical tooling industry," said Tony Nardone, CEO of SyBridge.
 "Through continuing to grow with new and existing customers and targeted acquisitions which will complement X-Cell, we are highly optimistic about our growth prospects within the medical industry."

 "X-Cell is a terrific addition to SyBridge Technologies," said Ron Novel, CEO of X-Cell.
 "We are proud to become the anchor for a new medical business unit.
 Becoming part of SyBridge is a win-win situation for X-Cell and our employees and we look forward to accelerating growth and expanding our ability to service our customers as part of SyBridge."